Jettcodey/TikTok-Downloader/README.md

 ### How to use those options:

 #### Single Video/Image Download:
-If you select "Single Video/Image Download," you can simply copy and paste every TikTok browser link and press Download.
+If you select "Single Video/Image Download," you can simply copy & paste every TikTok browser link and press Download.
 The downloaded media is saved to the default storage location.

 TikTok Browser links look like this: "https://www.tiktok.com/@user/video|photo/123456789", links directly from the TikTok App **Won´t Work!**(For Now)

 #### Mass Download by Username:
-If you select "Mass Download by Username," you need to type (or copy & paste) the username of the account (without the @) into the text field.
+If you select "Mass Download by Username," you can simply copy & paste every TikTok Profile link the or the username of the account (without the @) into the text field.
 After pressing download, your system's default browser will open, automatically navigating to the account's TikTok page.
 You'll then need to solve a simple puzzle slide at the beginning to verify that you are human and accept/deny cookies (which will be deleted after the download is finished).
 When the login window from TikTok shows up, just press "Continue as Guest."
 The browser will begin auto-scrolling the entire account page until it can't find any new posts.
-It will then filter and save any found links from the account's posts to a text file in the default storage location (`Username_combined_links.txt`).
+It will then filter and save any found links from the account's posts to a text file in the default storage location (`@Username_combined_links.txt`).
 Once all links are saved to the text file, it will begin downloading all video/image posts from those saved links.
 The downloaded media is saved to the default storage location.

+TikTok Profile links look like this: "https://www.tiktok.com/@user", links directly from the TikTok App **Won´t Work!**(For Now)

 #### Mass Download from Text File Links:
 If you select "Mass Download from Text File Links," you just need (if not already done) to create a `.txt` file anywhere on your PC in which you put all TikTok browser links.
 Every link needs to be on its own line.
 After that, simply select the "Browse" button and navigate to your text file with the links in it.
 Once that's done, you can press Download.
 The downloaded media is saved to the default storage location.